 - Competently perform all medical and invasive procedures considered essential for managing pain which include, but are not limited to:

-- Cervical, Thoracic and Lumbar spinal interventions under Fluoroscopy including epidural injections, targeted facet injections, and sympathetic
+- Cervical, Thoracic and Lumbar spinal interventions under Fluoroscopy including epidural injections, targeted facet blocks, radiofrequency ablation and sympathetic nerve blocks

 - Minor and major joint or bursa injections

 - Trigger point injections

 - Neurolytic techniques including chemical and radiofrequency ablation

 - Placement of permanent spinal drug delivery systems

 - Become well experienced in chronic opioid management including the pharmacologic basis for various anti-inflammatory, opioid and adjuvant medications in addition to awareness of adverse reactions and potential

 - Be exposed to the psychiatric and psychological approaches to pain management